 Q: Is it possible to visit the campus and sit in on a class?
 Will I be able to meet current students?

-Please register early for visits to ensure availability of a date when your preferred activities are offered.
-Note: The Campus Visit Program doesn’t run during the summer months or during some school breaks and special events.
-If your only opportunity to visit campus falls during one of these times, please call or e-mail the Admissions Office front desk for information on a self-guided tour and a parking pass.
-The Admissions Office and the business school are closed on Saturdays, Sundays and most U.S. holidays.
+Register early to find a date when your preferred activities are offered.
+The Campus Visit Program doesn’t run during the summer months or during some school breaks and special events.
+If your only opportunity to visit our campus falls during one of these times, contact our admissions team at firstname.lastname@example.org or 919-962-3236 so that we can provide you information on a self-guided tour and a parking pass.

 Q: When will I be able to schedule my interview?

 A: Registration for the Campus Open Interview Season is open in September and October and you’ll need to upload a resume to schedule your interview.
 You can register for an interview without an application; however, you’ll need to start your application prior to the date of your scheduled appointment.
 Open Interview Season slots are first come, first serve, so register early to ensure availability.
 If you are unable to interview during Campus Open Interview Season, you will be considered for an interview by invitation after submitting their application.